TravisWheelerLab/ULTRA/README.md

 make
 ```
 ## Basic usage
 A list of all flags and options can be seen with `ultra -h`.
 To annotate tandem repeats with ULTRA use `ultra [options] <path to FASTA file>`.
-The following examples demonstrate common use cases.
+The following walkthroughs and examples demonstrate common use cases.

 <details>
-<summary>Example 1 - Default settings</summary>
+<summary>Walkthrough 1 - Default settings</summary>

 `examples/example_1.fa` contains randomly generated sequence with three inserted tandem repeats.
 We can use ULTRA to annotate the file by running:
 ```